 Introductory Motorcycle Experience (IME)

-A two-hour, first-touch experience with a motorcycle and not designed to teach a person to ride.
-As a familiarization program that points out the primary parts and controls of a typical motorcycle, it helps a potential rider determine whether motorcycling is a good personal choice.
-A person is given the option to manipulate the controls while astride a motorcycle, and is led into a BRC as a formal way to learn to ride.
-Also embedded in the experience is a self-assessment component to ensure a person is aware of the risks and requirements for being a good, safe and responsible rider.
+A two-hour, first-touch experience with a motorcycle, not designed to teach actual riding skills.
+Focused on reviewing a motorcycle's primary parts and controls, it helps you determine whether motorcycling is a good personal choice.
+You are given the option to manipulate the controls while astride a motorcycle.
+A self-assessment component ensures you are of aware of the risks and requirements for being a good, safe and responsible rider.

 Military SportBike RiderCourse (MSRC)

-Nearly identical to the ARC, this course adds specific language for sport bikes, includes military references, and has a video introduction and summary by Nick Ienatsch who is the author of Sport Riding Techniques.
+Nearly identical to the ARC, this one-day course adds specific language for sport bikes, includes military references, and has a video introduction by Nick Ienatsch, the author of Sport Riding Techniques.
+It includes a classroom segment with activities to improve perception and hazard awareness.
+Personal risk assessment is emphasized.
+Range exercises focus on crash-avoidance skills.
 Riders receive the MSF booklet: SportBike Survival Guide.

-Intersection is MSF’s newest approach to enhancing motorist awareness of motorcycles.
-The program combines personal stories and character development with a dramatic new look at a crash scene that’s all too common.
+Intersection is MSF's approach to enhancing motorist awareness of motorcycles.
+The program combines personal stories and character development with a dramatic look at a crash scene that's all too common.
 The DVD contains three separate 13-minute versions to appeal to teens (via driver education classes), adults (via traffic schools), and commercial drivers (via employee orientation).
-Includes Leader’s Guide, ten Participant’s Guides, and 25 Quick Tips brochures.
+Includes Leader's Guide and ten Participant's Guides.

 A group ride training event in a box.
+Popular among riding clubs and for motorcycle dealership events.
 The video kit contains enough material for a class of ten students.
 Learn about ride preparation, standards for organization of the ride, and important knowledge such as proper formations in complex traffic situations.
 The kit includes one Leader's Guide, 10 student workbooks and a 16-minute DVD that depicts common group riding scenarios.

 These are personal stories from the students who have taken any of the offered courses, or from the RiderCoaches℠ who teach the courses.